Rudolf von Eschwege

 Leutnant Rudolf von Eschwege (25 February 1895 – 21 November 1917) was a German World War I flying ace who was a fighter pilot operating on the Macedonian front.
 He was credited with twenty confirmed and six unconfirmed victories.

 Early life and cavalry service

 Rudolf von Eschwege was born in Bad Homburg vor der Höhe, the German Empire, on 25 February 1895.
 He was orphaned while young.
 He went to military school after completing his secondary education at Freiburg.
 When World War I began, he was a nineteen-year-old cadet of medium height and slender build with blue eyes.
-Eschwege began his combat career as an ensign with the 3rd Mounted Jaeger Regiment on the Western Front.
+Eschwege began his combat career as an ensign with the Jäger zu Pferde Regiment Nr.
+3 (3rd Mounted Jäger Regiment) on the Western Front.
 On 9 and 10 August 1914, he fought in the Battle of Mulhouse; later, he also fought along the River Yser.